Hoplophractis

 Hoplophractis is a genus of moths of the family Brachodidae.
-There is only one species in this genus: Hoplophractis heptachalca, that is a dayflying moth known from Óbidos, Pará, Brazil and from Trinidad & Tobago.
+There is only one species in this genus: Hoplophractis heptachalca, that is a dayflying moth known from Óbidos, Pará, Brazil and from Trinidad and Tobago.

 Its wingspan is 11–12 mm and it is on wing from August to October.

 Biology

 Known host plant of this species is Clidemia hirta (Melastomataceae).